zaki-boop/Cloudflared-RDP-Tutorial-Free/README.md

 #### 6. Create DNS Records

 - Log in to the Cloudflare dashboard and navigate to the DNS Rules page.
 - Set up CNAME records for each subdomain.
-For the target, use <GUID OF TUNNEL>.cfargotunnel.com.
+For the target, use `<GUID OF TUNNEL>.cfargotunnel.com`.
 This redirects traffic to your tunnel instead of your personal IP.
 Again, you can get this from the name of the .json file if you forget it.

 ```markdown